USDA-SCINet/scinet-workbooks/workbooks/_contribute/components/overview.md

 custom-terms:
-  - term: Custom
+  - term: custom
     Key-difference: "You can add the definition manually if you do not want to include it in the glossary for some reason."
     definition: "This definition was added manually using the 'definition' variable"
     Section-titles: "Section titles are automatically derived from the variable names"
-  - term: Terminal
+  - term: terminal
     link: "/computing-skills/command-line/cli-interface/terminal/"
     Key-difference: "This definition was automatically generated from the glossary."
     Examples: "GNOME Terminal, Windows Terminal, iTerm2"